gamesbook/pyprototypr/docs/hexagonal_grids.rst

       - *rows* sets the number of rows  in the grid
       - *cols* sets the number of columns in the grid
-      - *coord_position* can be ``top``, ``middle`` or ``bottom`` to set the vertical position of the coordinate text
+      - *coord_position* can be ``top``, ``middle`` or ``bottom`` to set the vertical position of the coordinates text; the horizontal always matches to the hexagon's centre

       The green grid also has: